 The skills associated with preparing and using a Bill of Quantities are in danger of being lost to an industry which appears to be forgetting some of the benefits the Bill of Quantities can provide.
-With the imminent publication of a revised fourth edition of the Civil Engineering Standard Method of Measurement (CESMM), Mike Attridge outlines the key benefits that a civil engineering Bill of Quantities (CEBoQ) can provide.
+Now that revised fourth edition of the Civil Engineering Standard Method of Measurement (CESMM) is published, Mike Attridge outlines the key benefits that a civil engineering Bill of Quantities (CEBoQ) can provide.

 CEBoQs have traditionally been prepared in accordance with the detailed rules described in the standard method of measurement for civil engineering works - CESMM

 For those unfamiliar with the idea of a CEBoQ, a useful starting point is the following description, deriving from CESMM4: